In order to connect up your inputs and outputs to the different COGS boxes, you will need to use different types of cabling.

 <aside>

-CAT5 Ethernet cable is used to connect your COGS boxes to the Local Area Network (LAN).
-Every COGS box has an Ethernet port, that when connected into your LAN, along with your control PC, will allow you to communicate with your COGS hardware.
+CAT5/ 5e/ 6 Ethernet cable is used to connect your COGS boxes to the Local Area Network (LAN).
+Every COGS box has an Ethernet port which, when connected into your LAN, along with your control PC, will allow you to communicate with COGS software.

-You can use CAT5/ 5e/ 6 cables.
+You can use CAT5, CAT5e or CAT6 cables.
 They can either be pre-moulded or hand crimped (as long as each end is crimped in the same order) - guides on how to crimp ethernet cable are readily available on the internet.

 In order to connect inputs and outputs to the Digital Master via the RJ45 Breakout, or the Isolated Breakout, you will need to use either CAT5, CAT5e, or CAT6 Ethernet cable.